 The building has been an active school since it opened and is not open to the public, but you can partially view it from the outside from beyond the railings.

-If you are very keen to see it, you can contact the school directly and occasionally with prior permission the school may grant a short tour for visitors to the school when it is not in use.
+If you are very keen to see it, you can contact the school directly.
+Occasionally, with prior permission, the school may grant a short tour for visitors when it is not in use.
 However, I’d recommend just taking a look from the outside and watching the virtual tour video on the school website.

 Palau Güell